platocrat/personality-lab/README.md

 ### 5.3.
 Follow the instructions on the `Connect` page to SSH into the new EC2 instance

 1. Open an SSH client.
-2. Locate your private key file.
-The key used to launch this instance is personality-lab-app.pem
+2. Locate your private key file that was created when you launched this instance.
+For example, `next-app.pem`
 3. Run this command, if necessary, to ensure your key is not publicly viewable.

     ```zsh